Nooberieno/DnD-Homebrew/content/classes-subclasses/fighter.md

 At 18th level, you unlock the full potential of your physical abilities, transcending the boundaries of human limitation.

-1. You gain a +2 bonus to either your Strength, Dexterity, and Constitution scores.
-This bonus can increase your ability scores above 20, but not above 25.
+You gain a +2 bonus to either your Strength, Dexterity, and Constitution scores.
+This bonus can increase your ability scores above 20, but not above 22.
-2. When you take damage, you can use your reaction to halve the damage taken.
-You can use this feature a number of times equal to your Constitution modifier (minimum of 1), and regain all uses after a long rest.

 {% end %}